vtmpenyana/adcompush/README.md

 # addCommitPushScript
-A shell script to add, commit, and Push to github repos automatically.
+A shell script to add, commit, and Push to github repos with one command.

+# Usage

 Run this script inside a github repo.